u-boot/u-boot/doc/driver-model/README.txt

 -----------

 Uclass - a group of devices which operate in the same way.
 A uclass provides
-	a way of accessing invidual devices within the group, but always using the same interface.
+	a way of accessing individual devices within the group, but always using the same interface.
 For example a GPIO uclass provides operations for get/set value.
 An I2C uclass may have 10 I2C ports, 4 with one driver, and 6 with another.